lesbird/MAME4apple-037b5/README.md

 Front end is minimal at the moment.
 Scroll through a list of games, select one to play.

 What's working:
-All "supported" MAME4ALL games are working (although I have not tested all 2000+ games yet) Framerate for games I tested so far is smooth
+All "supported" MAME4ALL games are working (although I have not tested all 2000+ games yet).
+Framerate for games I tested so far is smooth.
-Audio works but is not perfect
+Audio works but is not perfect.
-Graphics work for all tested games but some games do not display properly (scaling to fit screen dimensions)
+Graphics work for all tested games but some games do not display properly (scaling to fit screen dimensions).

 What's not working:
-Artwork overlays aren't working yet iCade not supported yet
+Artwork overlays aren't working yet. iCade not supported yet.
-Touch controls not supported yet
+Touch controls not supported yet.
 No MAME.CFG file supported.
 Vector graphics beam width can not be scaled yet.